 In addition to the tours, the museum hosts monthly concerts in the parlour.
 As of late 2023, they cost between $20 and $25 per person.

 In June, July and August, Roedde House usually offers a once-a-month “Summer Jazz on the Porch” event which takes place outside in Barclay Heritage Square.
 Admission for that is by donation.

 See further below for additional information about the events.

 Hours of Operation

-The museum is open to the public for guided tours five or six days a week throughout the year.
+The museum is usually open to the public for guided tours four days a week throughout the year.

 What to Expect on a Tour

 When you visit Roedde House for a tour you can expect to be welcomed by a guide who will show you around the home.